 There is now leading evidence to support such measures - the Committee for Climate Change have directly stated that the 'public sector should take a strong lead by providing plant-based options in schools and hospitals' to encourage nutritious and sustainable diets, and the International Panel on Climate Change have explicitly highlighted that a vegan diet has the highest GHG mitigation potential.
 It is now imperative that the government adopt environmentally sustainable policies across all sectors.

-Global Climate Strikes are taking place to demand action on climate change.
-If you plan on attending, please feel free to support by printing the following banners:
+If you plan on attending a march to support climate action, please feel free to support dietary change by printing the following banners: